Allergic Asthma; Common Triggers and How to Get Relief

 Asthma is a chronic inflammatory disorder of the lungs which causes narrow, swollen airways, increased mucus, shortness of breath, chest tightening, coughing and wheezing.
 During an asthma attack, spasms in the muscles surrounding the bronchi (small airways in the lungs) constrict disrupting the outward passage of air.
 An attack can last for a few minutes or several hours.

-Asthma isn’t always a chronic condition, you can get acute flare ups from upper respiratory tract infections, exercising in cold dry air and exposure to airborne allergens like mold or pollen.
+Asthma isn’t always a chronic condition, you can get acute flare ups from upper respiratory tract infections, exercising in cold dry air and exposure to airborne allergens like mould or pollen.

 Intrinsic (viral induced) asthma

-Food additives have been known to cause attacks, especially the artificial colours tartrazine (orange), sunset yellow, amaranth (red), coccine (red), pate blue and the food preservatives benzoates, sulfites and MSG.
+Food additives have been known to cause asthma attacks, especially the artificial colours tartrazine (orange), sunset yellow, amaranth (red), coccine (red), pate blue and the food preservatives benzoates, sulfites and Monosodium Glutamate (MSG).

 Dairy products – Dairy is the most common food allergy/sensitivity that can trigger an asthma attack.
 It has been shown to trigger asthma symptoms in up to 80% of children who are allergic to it.
 Dairy contains the protein casein which can be inflammatory for some people.
 It is also mucous forming so can exacerbate clogging of the lungs.
 When more mucus accumulates in the lungs than can be expelled asthma attacks develop.
 Common dairy products include are milk, cheese, yogurt, cream, butter, sour cream and ice cream.